 With a business-friendly, no-code interface and intuitive drag-and-drop dashboard, marketing, sales and customer service teams are empowered to access, analyze and take action on customer insights without technical assistance when using ActionIQ.

-Additionally, our proprietary InfiniteCompute data infrastructure gives organizations unlimited computation power.
-This means brands can use the full breadth of their customer data for audience segmentation, model creation and experience orchestration without having to make tradeoffs or request time-consuming database updates from IT.
+Additionally, our proprietary, InfiniteCompute composable infrastructure gives organizations unlimited computation power.
+This means brands can use the full breadth of their customer data for audience segmentation, model creation and journey orchestration without having to make tradeoffs or request time-consuming database updates from IT.

 Since ActionIQ was designed to help brands personalize customer experiences via orchestrated journeys across all channels without relying on IT or data teams, organizations can expect a 25% increase in marketing efficiency and a 40% decrease in data analytics workload, helping to drive a 522% return on investment.